sillsdev/web-languageforge/README.md

 - [ ] publish prod images via GHA workflow
 - [x] parameterize image reference in `app-deployment.yaml`
 - [ ] set up CD for prod

+### Backup/Restore ###
+Backups will be established automatically by LTOps and utilized by LF through the `storageClassName` property in a Persistent Volume Claim.
+This storage class provided by LTOps establishes both a frequency and retention for a backup.
+Any time a restoration is needed, the LF team will need to coordinate the effort with LTOps.
+The process of restoring from a point in time will require the application be brought down for maintenance.
+The process will roughly follow these steps:
+1. Notify LTOps of the need to restore a backup (App team)
+1. Coordinate a time to bring the app down for maintenance (LTOps/App team)
+1. Scale the app down (LTOps/App team)
+1. Initiate the Backup restore (LTOps)
+1. Notify app team of the restoration completion (LTOps)
+1. Scale the app up (LTOps/App team)
+1. Test the app (App team)
+1. Communicate maintenance completion

 ## Libraries Used ##